What to Know About Monnit NIST-Traceable Sensors

 If you are interested in this service, please contact your Monnit sales representative or email our sales team at sales@monnit.com.

-Monnit offers NIST certificates which certify the sensor’s accuracy within the time frame specified for the NIST certificate.
+Monnit offers NIST certificates, which certify the sensor’s accuracy within the time frame specified for the NIST certificate.
 Our calibration partner is accredited to provide official NIST certificates for the accuracy of the sensor.
-Details for these certificates can be found below.
+Details for these certificates are provided below.

-- NIST certification means that a device was tested against a NIST-traceable standard at a point in time and was found to be accurate and passed testing.
+3. NIST certification indicates that a device was tested against a NIST-traceable standard at a specific point in time and was found to be accurate, having passed the testing.

-- If a sensor is recertified and found out of tolerance, the sensor was possibly out of calibration immediately after the initial passing calibration.
+3. If a sensor is recertified and found to be out of tolerance, it was possibly out of calibration immediately after the initial passing calibration.
 This is unlikely, but still possible.

-- It’s possible to use NIST-traceable test equipment, but that doesn’t mean the test process is appropriate for calibration
+1. It’s possible to use NIST-traceable test equipment, but that doesn’t mean the test process is appropriate for calibration.

 3-Point Sweep (Standard)